p4vv37/SDTG4B/README.md

 # How to generate texture

 - Run the [start_sd_server.py](https://github.com/p4vv37/SDTG4B/blob/main/start_sd_server.py) file in conda environment with required packages or use the SD server settings > Run SD server button from plugin UI.

+- The plugin UI should be visible in the 3D Viewport during object mode

 - Set a value for the Target object. **Target object need to have correct UVs**